yewstack/docs/src/advanced-topics/how-it-works.md

 ---
-description: Low level details about the framework
+description: Low level details about the framework.
 ---

 # Low-level library internals